 The key to successful training is to build gradually.
-Everyone progresses at a different rate and your body takes time to adapt to the new demands that you make on it.
-Hence, it is important not to allow your enthusiasm to over-ride the components of a correctly structured training programme and to always allow sufficient rest and recovery between sessions.
+Everyone progresses at a different rate and your body will take time to adapt to the new demands that you make on it.
+Hence, it is important not to allow your enthusiasm to over-ride the components of a correctly structured training plan, and to always allow sufficient rest and recovery between sessions.
 If you are tired and feel like a couple of days off then your body is probably telling you to step back a little.
-Of course if you feel like missing your run because there's something good on TV then that is a different scenario altogether!
-Always maintain overall balance between, work, family and other commitments and your training so that running enhances your life, not dominates it.
+Of course if you feel like missing your run because the weather looks a little suspect then that is a different scenario altogether!
+Always maintain a balance between, work, family and other commitments and your training so that running enhances your life, not dominates it.

-The programme focuses on building your half marathon running specific fitness over 16 weeks so that at the end of the programme, you are ready for your event.
-The programme is progressive but you can jump in at a position that matches your current training load if you are already training.
-After that it's up to you! realbuzz.com produce a wide variety of training plans that can help you progress your fitness further or perhaps move up to the challenge of the marathon!
+This plan assumes that you have never trained for an event before and focuses on building your running-specific fitness over 12 weeks so that at the end of the plan, you are ready for your first event.
+From a standing start, that is a great achievement and is a great platform to move forward from.

+PLEASE NOTE: If you are already doing some training then jump in the programme at a position that matches your current training load.
+After that it's up to you! realbuzz.com produce a wide variety of training plans, including 5k intermediate, 10k and beyond!

-with rest days, recovery sessions and lower volume weeks.
+Don't be a slave to the plan!
+The training programme is designed with rest days, recovery sessions and lower volume weeks.
 This will ensure your body has time to adapt to the training.
-However, everyone is different and if you feel that an extra days rest will be beneficial to your training, simply take out one of the shorter sessions in that week.
+However, everyone is different and if you feel that an extra day's rest will be beneficial to your training, simply take out one of the shorter sessions in that week.